NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 For the purposes of this tutorial we prebuilt a handful of backend endpoints using [Telerik Backend Services](http://www.telerik.com/platform/backend-services), and we’ll be using those endpoints to make this app functional.
 Let’s see how they work.

-> **NOTE**: You don't have to use Telerik Backend Services to power your app’s backend; you can use any HTTP API in a NativeScript app.
+> **NOTE**: You don't have to use Telerik Backend Services to power your app’s backend; you can use any HTTP API in a NativeScript app, including common solutions such as [Firebase](http://plugins.telerik.com/nativescript/plugin/firebase) and [Couchbase](https://github.com/couchbaselabs/nativescript-couchbase).
 Telerik Backend Services is convenient for us to use for this tutorial because it lets us spin up HTTP endpoints quickly.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add an Angular 2 service